[Home]

 The Tonks pastels (uploaded 21st June 2007)

 This gallery contains the pastels created by Henry Tonks at Aldershot and Sidcup.
 The images are copyright of the Slade School and the Royal College of Surgeons and are watermarked accordingly.
 Comparison with the Macalister collection is interesting; the quality of the portraiture is quite different, with only Daryl Lindsay of the New Zealand section artists coming anywhere near Tonks in his portrayal of mood.
-I am grateful to Simon Chaplin for allowing us to upload the RCS images.
+I am grateful to the College for allowing us to upload the RCS images.